ycpcs/cs320-spring2016/labs/lab01.md

 ## Step 1: Create an ssh keypair

-Execute the following commands in a terminal window:
+Execute the following commands in a Cygwin (Windows) or Linux terminal window:

 	ls ~/.ssh